ftucciarone/Med12_old/preprocessing-cmecs/sosie_new/README.md

    this file must specify your compiler and options as well as the path to netcdf

  * It's important to specify the default INTEGER precision to 4 in your compilation flags (switch "-i4" for *ifort* and "-fdefault-integer-4" for *Gfortran*)
+   [!WARNING] this flag does not work on gfortran

  * compile the executables by simply running "make" (gmake)